Asset Depreciation - People Development Magazine

 Challenges in Staying Within Regulatory Standards

 The energy sector is complex, and staying within regulatory standards can be challenging.
-Regulations often change, and companies must adapt their practices to remain compliant.
-This can be difficult, especially for large companies with many assets.
+Regulations often change, and companies must adapt their practices to remain compliant with these changes.
+This can be particularly challenging for large companies with numerous assets.

 Some common challenges include: